-The nation's largest loss of police lives, prior to 9/11, happened 100 years ago this month, here in Milwaukee.
+The nation's largest loss of police lives, prior to 9/11, happened a century ago, here in Milwaukee.
 How it came to pass is a whodunit that may never be solved.

 On Nov.
 24, 1917, a bomb exploded at the central police station at the corner of Broadway and what is now Wells Street, killing 10 – nine of them police officers – and leading to the swift convictions of 11 others for a crime they didn’t commit.